staticdeploy/staticdeploy/staticdeploy/README.md

 > Routing configuration

-- `ADMIN_HOSTNAME` _(required)_: the hostname at which the admin console and api will be served
+- `MANAGEMENT_HOSTNAME` _(required)_: the hostname at which the management
+  console and api will be served
-- `HOSTNAME_HEADER` _(optional)_: the header from which to retrieve the hostname of requests for static assets.
+- `HOSTNAME_HEADER`: the header from which to retrieve the hostname of requests for static assets.
 By default `Host` - or `X-Forwarded-Host` if present - are used.
 Some proxies however use other headers to pass the information upstream (example: Azure's Verizon CDN uses `X-Host`), so you can use this option to make StaticDeploy work behind such proxies

 > Auth configurations